StratifyLabs/StratifyLabs.github.io/_posts/2016-03-13-Tips-Building-and-Installing-a-Cortex-M-Compiler.md

 layout: post
 title: Building and Installing a Cortex-M Compiler on Mac, Windows or Linux category : Embedded Design Tips
+page_source: OpenSourceBlog
 tagline: Embedded Design
 tags : [embedded, gcc, compiler, macosx, windows, ubuntu]
 ---

 GCC is a open source C compiler which can be downloaded, compiled, and installed on Mac OS X.  It is the compiler of choice for Stratify OS, and an excellent general purpose ARM Cortex-M3 compiler.

 Before buidling GCC, you need to install the prerequisites.

 <div class="alert alert-success"><b>Mac OS X.</b> You must have XCode installed to build GCC.</div>
 <div class="alert alert-info"><b>Windows.</b> You must have MinGW installed.
 You can get a copy by installing the latest version of Qt.</div>
 <div class="alert alert-warning"><b>Ubuntu.</b> Ensure the following packages are installed using apt-get: flex,
 bison, libgmp3, libppl, libmpfr, autoconf, automake, texinfo, libmpc, and  build-essential.</div>

 Before building GCC, several pre-requisites must be built.
 The GMP, PPL, MPFR, and MPC libraries may be installed from source.
 The latest versions can be downloaded from: